glic3rinu/passlib/docs/install.rst

 1. Install `Sphinx <http://sphinx.pocoo.org/>`_ (1.0 or better)
 2. Install the `Cloud Sphinx Theme <http://packages.python.org/cloud_sptheme>`_.
-3. Download the PassLib source
+3. Download the Passlib source
-4. From the PassLib source directory, run :samp:`python setup.py build_sphinx`.
+4. From the Passlib source directory, run :samp:`python setup.py build_sphinx`.
-5. Once Sphinx completes it's run, point a web browser to the file at :samp:`{$SOURCE}/build/sphinx/html/index.html` to access the PassLib documentation in html format.
+5. Once Sphinx completes it's run, point a web browser to the file at :samp:`{$SOURCE}/build/sphinx/html/index.html` to access the Passlib documentation in html format.
 6. Alternately, steps 4 & 5 can be replaced by running :samp:`python setup.py docdist`,
    which will build a zip file of the documentation in :samp:`{$SOURCE}/dist`.